 Endovascular treatment with thrombectomy represents the active treatment arm to be tested in TENSION, and safe and effective performance of thrombectomy is a crucial factor for a successful completion of the trial.
 In order to ensure homogeneous highest standards of treatment across all interventionalists in all trial sites, clear and concise standards for treatment with thrombectomy in the trial will be defined according to established reference documents and standards (Fiehler et al., 2016).
 A workflow for training and certification of treating interventionalists will be established.
 Besides these procedural standards dedicated workflow descriptions for the handling of the acute stroke patients in the trial will be provided.

-The WP Leader has a long standing experience in interventional stroke treatment as well as teaching and training neurointerventional treatment.
-The Universitätsklinikum Heidelberg, Universitätsklinikum Hamburg-Eppendorf, and ESMINT will support the development of training and certification material as well as the workflow of site training based on experience from previous trials (THRILL, WAKE-UP) and previous training activities provided by ESMINT.
+The WP Leader Fatih Seker is an interventional radiologist with experience in stroke imaging research and endovascular thrombectomy.
+Universitätsklinikum Hamburg-Eppendorf and ESMINT will support the development of training and certification material as well as the workflow of site training based on experience from previous trials (THRILL, WAKE-UP) and previous training activities provided by ESMINT.
 Eppdata will provide a technical solution for web-based training software.